-When you start a diesel repair shop one of the first things you’ll need to do is make sure you have the right heavy duty tools.
+Having heavy duty tools is essential when you start a diesel repair shop.
 After all, you can’t do the job without the right truck tools.
 The best advice is to resist immediately buying everything you think you need.
 Take it slow, start out with the essentials, and keep building your toolbox over time.

 Build Your Own Toolbox

 Most diesel tech programs have a list of heavy duty tools students need.
 Plus, the list grows longer as you advance through the courses.
 The good news is that you’ll complete your schooling with the beginnings of a useful toolbox.

 Heavy Equipment, Truck and Diesel Technician Freshman Equipment List

 As a student in a diesel tech course, you have to provide your own tools.
 Instructors prepare a pretty big list of must-have truck tools you’ll need to collect before classes begin.
 A sample list of equipment diesel tech freshmen must have includes:

 - 1/4-inch square drive socket set, including 6-point sockets, deep and shallow sockets, a reversible ratchet and extensions

 - 3/8-inch square drive socket set, including the same accessories listed above as well as a universal joint